andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 single integer representing their index in that enumeration, which is easier to access and store.
 I also found a way to do streaming decoding and encoding between that index and the components it represents, allowing me to stream neighbor weights in constant time.
+This dense index encoding was actually really useful in implementing the Javascript demos on this page :)

 Another factor contributing to the overall lull was that Advent of Code was still running, and we all definitely enjoyed doing new puzzles every day.
 But